 Executive Summary

+This document describes the system proposal of the application PhotoMap.
+PhotoMap is an application which photographers and clients alike use to schedule and coordinate a meeting place for photoshoots.
+It is done via a maps integration to show the users place on a map and it also allows them to drop a pin where they are located to share securely while doing a photoshoot.
+The problem statement describes further what the reasons for creating this application are, and further along this document are the requirements summary which discuss the factors that contribute to the building of this application.
+The takeaway that the reader should have after reading this document is that they are able to accomplish more, spend their energy more effectively, and streamline their photo shoot process while using the application PhotoMap.

+1.0 Introduction and Overview

-Problem Statement
+1.1 Problem Statement

 The project, titled "PhotoMap," founded by Paulson Kimani, strives to enhance the coordination and planning of photo-shoots between photographers and their clients by incorporating a geolocation feature in an interactive map application.
 This addresses the common challenge of vague or unfamiliar location descriptions, which often complicates scheduling and logistics in photography assignments.
 The application simplifies the site selection process by integrating a user-friendly map where participants can mutually agree on a precise meeting spot by placing a pin.
 It ensures that both parties agree regarding the location.